Lean Six Sigma (LSS) Tools

 Instructions:

 • Review common symbols and meanings.
-Here’s a link to a step-by-step guide.
+Follow the step-by-step guide.

 • Identify the different people or job functions involved in the process.
 List them down the left side of a flip chart or whiteboard, creating swim-lanes for the different players.